Weather StoryAlmanac, microseasons, and the day's weather story.

 When does it freeze in St. Petersburg?

-St. Petersburg's last spring frost typically falls around mid-February, and the first fall frost arrives around mid-December.
+St. Petersburg's last spring frost lands near mid-February, and in St. Petersburg the first fall frost follows around mid-December.

 What is the rainy season in St. Petersburg?

-August is the wettest month with about 9.3 inches of rain on average; the city receives roughly 52 inches annually.
+August is the wettest month in St. Petersburg, about 5.8 inches on average; the year totals roughly 39 inches.

 What is the warmest month in St. Petersburg?